Before you begin

 When deploying the services in LoadBalancer

-mode, things are a bit different, our Load Balancer acts like a proxy, and the Remote Address
+mode, things are a bit different.
+Our Load Balancer acts like a proxy, and the Remote Address

 will give you the IP address of the Load Balancer.
 How can you get the source IP of the request in this case?